krishaamer/green-filter-research/research/literature/design.md

 ## Sustainable Design {#sustainable-design}

+European Environment Agency (EEA) estimates based on trade and production data that EU27 citizens consumed an average 15kg of textile products per person per year (European Environment Agency (2022)).
+There’s large variance between member states when in comes to textile recycling: while Estonia and France are the only EU countries where separate collection of textiles is required by law, in Estonia 100% of the textiles are burned in an incinerator in 2018 while in France textiled are covered by an Extended Producer Responsibility (EPR) scheme leading to higher recovery rates (Köhler et al. (2021)).
+Nonetheless, globally 87% of textile products are burned or landfilled after 1st consumer use (Ibid).
+Strong consumer legislation such as EPR has a direct influence on producers.
+For example, this notice from the Hong Kong Trade Development Council for textile producers reminds factories to produce products to French standards in order to be able enter the EU market: (HKTDC Research (2022)).

 “Handbook of Footwear Design and Manufacture” Chapter 18 - Green design (Leung & Luximon (2021))

 -   it’s possible to curb greenwashing!

 ## Intensive Farming Practices {#intensive-farming-practices}

+## Actionable Insights {#actionable-insights}

+Translate data into everyday actions the app can suggest.

 ## Packaging {#packaging}